Water heater replacement costs $1,328, though most homeowners pay between $882 and $1,807 depending on the type your pro installs.

 Labor makes up around 50% of the total project budget.

-Reduce water heater replacement costs by repairing it whenever possible, thoroughly insulating the tank and pipes, and replacing your old heater with the same fuel type to limit the need for new utility hookups.
+You can reduce costs by repairing whenever possible, insulating the tank and pipes, and replacing your old heater with the same fuel type.

-The cost to replace a water heater ranges between $882 and $1,807, with an average cost of $1,327 when factoring in labor and the unit itself.
+The cost to replace a water heater ranges from as little as $350 to as much as $12,000 when factoring in labor and the unit itself.
+However, most homeowners pay an average of $1,328 to replace a water heater.
 This price varies depending on the type of water heater you choose, the unit’s size, the fuel type, and whether you’re relocating it from its prior location.
+Whether you're swapping out an old unit or upgrading to a more efficient model, knowing what to expect can help you budget and plan for a smooth installation.

 Type of Water Heater | Description | Average Cost to Install |